Skip to Content

 • CrassulaAeonium Haworthii is one variety- has glossy leaves with deep red margins.

-• Kalanchoe thyrsiflora – Its paddle shaped leaves makes it a good focal point for a planter.
+• Kalanchoe thyrsiflora – Its paddle-shaped leaves make it a good focal point for a planter.

 • Lithops – living stones – plump and short.
 They make a good plant for the outer layers.